PamelaShaw/CovarError-Hands-on-2026/README.md

 #### Course Materials for the JSM CE_02 course: Understanding and tackling measurement error: A review of modern practical methods

-1. JSM MeasErrorCourse_CE_02_20260802.pdf.zip - compressed file containing course slides
+1. JSM MeasErrorCourse_CE_02_20260802.pdf.zip - compressed file containing course slides,

 2. AllPackages.R - lists all the packages needed to run examples in lecture or practicum for morning session